donaldnevermore/precise-development/README.md

 - Harbor: food per citizen increased from +1 to +2
 - England:
   - additional yields of powered buildings increased from +4 to +8
+- Colonialism: Fishing Boats production increased from +1 to +2